kevinrenskers/mixedcase.nl/content/articles/2013-05-20-ios-development-three-years-later.md

 [NSArray arrayWithObjects:object1, object2];
 ```

-Instead, now have these shortcuts:
+Instead, now we have these shortcuts:

 ```objective-c
 @{ @"key1": object1, @"key2": object2 };
 @[ object1, object2 ]
 ```

 Add some other handy ways to access objects within dictionaries and arrays, and quicker ways to create NSNumbers objects as well, and this is a really nice update to the Objective-C language.
 But wait!
 There's more!
 Blocks.
-Kind of amazing really that we didn't have blocks before, they take away so many delegation mess.
+Kind of amazing really that we didn't have blocks before, they take away so much delegation mess.
 For me, all framework classes should support block based operations.

 ## Storyboards
 The idea of having all your screens in one storyboard file with all their relationships clearly defined is very neat, but sadly completely impossible when you work in a team.
 The storyboard file can't be merged, so when one developer is working on one of the screens and you're working on another screen in the same storyboard, you have a big problem.
 All the work from one of the developers will most likely be lost.
 Apple, when's this going to be solved?